robertpiosik/CodeWebChat/README.md

 Code Web Chat proposes an alternative approach where the model is guided with hand-picked context, allowing simpler instructions and enabling accuracy that can't get any better!

-For efficiency, files are sorted in a way prioritizing **[prompt caching](https://platform.openai.com/docs/guides/prompt-caching) across tasks**—put less strain on the planet 🌱, and save up to 90% on input tokens!
+For efficiency, files are sorted in a way enabling **[prompt caching](https://platform.openai.com/docs/guides/prompt-caching) across tasks**—put less strain on the planet 🌱, and save up to 90% on input tokens!

 **Example message:**